How Far did Sweet Potatoes Travel to Texas? History, Route & Spread Explained

 Conclusion

-3. How far did sweet potatoes travel to get to Texas?
+How far did sweet potatoes originally travel to reach Texas?